eraserNut/ViSha/README.md

 # TVSD & ViSha
 Code and dataset for the CVPR 2021 paper "Triple-cooperative Video Shadow Detection"

-by Zhihao Chen, Liang Wan, Lei Zhu, Jia Shen, Huazhu Fu, Wennan Liu, and Jing Qin [[arXiv link](https://arxiv.org/abs/2103.06533)]
+by Zhihao Chen, Liang Wan, Lei Zhu, Jia Shen, Huazhu Fu, Wennan Liu, and Jing Qin [[arXiv link](https://arxiv.org/abs/2103.06533)] [official link]

 #### News: In 2021.4.7, We first release the code of TVSD and ViSha dataset.